 17th Sunday after Trinity, Agnès Mellon, BWV 114, BWV 148, flute, Gérard Lesne, Gustav Leonhardt, John Eliot Gardiner, John Elwes, Marc Hantaï, Peter Kooy, Trinity 17

 Six weeks ago, I noticed that Bach’s cantatas for the 11th Sunday after Trinity all give me a good kind of stomach ache.
 This week, it seems that all instrumental solos for the 17th Sunday after Trinity make me cry.
-It happened last year when listening to the violin solo in cantata 148, and it happened to me again with the hauntingly beautiful flute solo in the tenor aria of cantata 114 Ach, lieben Christen, seid getrost.
+It happened last year when I was listening to the violin solo in cantata 148, and it happened to me again this year with the hauntingly beautiful flute solo in the tenor aria of cantata 114 Ach, lieben Christen, seid getrost, from 1724.

 This La Chapelle Royale/Gustav Leonhardt recording is also a nice monument from the past for me, since it has all the soloists I was in love with at the time: soprano Agnès Mellon, countertenor Gérard Lesne, and bass Peter Kooy.
 When you watch the YouTube recording on a screen, you can read along in the score.
 And that is interesting in this case, especially in the opening chorus and the soprano aria.